Buffalo's Cafe: Buffalo's Cafe (2011–present)

 During 2011, the restaurant chain had reverted to its "Buffalo's Cafe" name.
 Fog Cutter Capital Group Inc., which owned Fatburger, announced in December 2011 that it had acquired Buffalo's Cafe and Buffalo's Express Cafe.
 At the time, the chain had 26 U.S. locations, in Georgia, Florida, Indiana, North Carolina, and Texas, as well as five locations in Kuwait and one in Riyadh.
 Fog Cutter Capital Group had been interested in the company because of its potential for growth in the Middle East.
 In 2012, Fog Cutter Capital Group opened a co-branded Fatburger/Buffalo's Express in Los Angeles, in part as a display for international franchisees.
 The co-branded location had a 33 percent increase over average revenues for standalone locations, which ignited interest among U.S. franchisees for additional Fatburger/Buffalo's Express locations.
 By September 2013, six co-branded locations had opened while an additional 36 were under development.

 In 2017, ownership of Fatburger and Buffalo's Cafe was transferred to FAT Brands, a wholly owned subsidiary formed by Fog Cutter Capital Group and based in Los Angeles.
 FAT Brands succeeded BFCI.
 Buffalo's Express expanded to Singapore in September 2018, with the opening of co-branded Fatburger restaurants.
 Buffalo's Cafe operates 14 restaurants in Georgia, as well as one in Riyadh and two in Doha, Qatar.
 There are 19 Fatburger/Buffalo's Express locations in California; 13 locations in Canada; two in the Philippines; and one each in Dubai and Malaysia.

+On January 26, 2026, parent company FAT Brands filed for Chapter 11 bankruptcy protection in an effort to shed billions of dollars in debt.
+The company listed assets and liabilities between $1 billion and $10 billion.
+After receiving court approval for the sale of its assets, FBG Bid Co. officially acquired the remaining assets from FAT Brands for $595 million on June 18, 2026, including Buffalo’s Cafe.